| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 semantic integrity constraints to be stored within the

-lf non-GIS applications are going to be
+database itself as 'rules' or 'methods'. lf non-GIS applications are going to be

 doing most of the updating on certain tables then it is